jakobadam/RDSFactor/README.md

 C:\RDSFactor> install-web.bat
 ```

-After install go and configure the application in IIS. `RDWeb -> Pages -> Application Settings`.
+After install go and configure the application in the IIS Manager. `RDWeb -> Pages -> Application Settings`.
 You should configure the following settings:
 * `RadiusSecret` Shared secret — of your own chosing — used for encrypting RADIUS traffic
 * `RadiusServer` IP of the radius server

 ### RADIUS server installation

 The RADIUS server component can be installed on any server reacheable by both the RD Web and the RD Gateway.
+Here I'm installing it on the same server running RD Web.
 To install the server as a service run:

 ```
 C:\RDSFactor> install-server.bat